Amandus OPEN is open for submissions from all unprofessional filmmakers under the age of 26 from the Nordic region.

 26 and younger

-The film has to be limited to 30 minutes.
+The film has to be limited to 20 minutes in duration.

 Use of copyright protected music in films